Case study · Building in public

 animationinterpolate / spring evaluation + presetsPure functions

-renderingThe shared style.ts + Remotion MotionCompositionOne renderer, two consumers
+renderingThe shared style.ts + Remotion MotionCompositionOne renderer, many consumers

 assetUpload, metadata probing, blob persistenceReads/writes project.assets

-Why some engines are stores and others are hooks: a store owns state (Project, Editor).
-A hook owns verbs over state it doesn't hold — Canvas and Asset read the active project and write back via updateProject.
-Keeping element data on the Project, not in the Canvas engine, is the aggregate root enforced.
+Some engines are stores and some are hooks, on purpose.
+A store owns state (Project, Editor).
+A hook owns verbs over state it doesn't hold — Canvas and Asset read the active project and write it back through updateProject.
+Keeping element data on the Project, not scattered in the Canvas engine, is the aggregate-root rule actually enforced in code.

 Core systems & decisions